captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Who is he?
 ---
 ## MAYME:
+Well, he ain't nobody really,
+---
-He ain't nobody really, but he real sweet.
+but he real sweet.
+---
 Like a schoolboy almost.
+---
 We call him Songbird, 'cause he sing to speak.
+---
 He come in like all them others.
-Hands crude and calloused, a week's wage in his pocket.
-But when we done I didn't want him to leave and I asked him to have a drink.
-Fool drunk up all my liquor, but it ain't bother me.
-In Fact I was &in' to run out and git some more, but he placed his hands around my waist, real gentle and pulled me close.
-I actually wanted him to kiss me, I didn't even mind his sour tongue in my mouth, I wanted him there, inside me.
-He ain't like a lot of the colored men who pass through here with anger about their touch.
-He a gentleman.
-Comes three times a week on schedule like the iceman.
-He was here last night until midnight, but he don't ever stay later.
-He just leaves his scent, which lingers until two A.M. or three, and I tie awake until it disappears.
+---
+Hands crude and calloused,
+---
+a week's wage in his pocket.
+---
+But when we done I didn't want him to leave
+---
+so I asked him to have a drink.
+---
+Fool drunk up all my liquor,
+---
+but it ain't bother me none.
+---
+In fact, I was fixin' to run out and git some more,
+---
+but he put his hands around my waist,
+---
+real gentle and pulled me close.
+---
+I actually wanted him to kiss me,
+[laughing]
+---
+I didn't even mind his sour tongue in my mouth,
+---
+I wanted him there,
+---
+inside me.
+[laughing]
+---
+He ain't like a lot of the colored men
+---
+who pass through here
+---
+anger about their touch.
+---
+Naw, he a gentleman.
+---
+Comes three times a week
+---
+on schedule like the iceman.
+---
+He was just here last night until midnight,
+---
+only he don't ever stay later.
+---
+He just leaves his scent,
+---
+which lingers until two A.M. or three,
+---
+and just I lie awake
+---
+until it disappears.
 ---
 ## ESTHER:
 He sounds wonderful.